What is cerebral palsy?

 - Pain management.
 For more information, see the topics Pain Management and Chronic Pain.

-Working with others involved with your child's care, understanding your child's needs and rights, and taking care of yourself and other family members are all important parts of ongoing treatment for people with cerebral palsy.
-These strategies include:
+Working with others involved with your child's care, understanding your child's needs and rights, and taking care of yourself and other family members are all important parts of treatment.
+For more information, see Home Treatment.

-Many people with CP benefit from using something to maintain or improve joint mobility, help strengthen muscles and relax overactive (spastic) muscles, and assist with daily activities.
-Such devices and equipment may include orthotics, casts, standers, special seats, walkers, wheelchairs, special shoes, and other individualized methods to help with specific problems.
+Many people who have CP benefit from using something to maintain or improve joint mobility, help strengthen muscles and relax overactive (spastic) muscles, and assist with daily activities.
+These devices and equipment may include special crutches, orthotics, casts, standers, special seats, walkers, wheelchairs, special shoes, and other methods to help with specific problems.

-Other therapies may also be needed depending on the specific need that develops.
+Other therapies may also be needed, depending on specific needs.

 - Occupational therapy helps teens and adults adapt to their limitations and live as independently as possible.

 - Both massage therapy and hatha yoga are designed to help relax tense muscles, strengthen muscles, and keep joints flexible.
 Hatha yoga breathing exercises are sometimes used to try to prevent lung infections.
-More research is needed to determine the health benefits of these therapies for people with CP.
+More research is needed to find out the health benefits of these therapies for people who have CP.

 - Therapies to stimulate learning and sensory development may benefit babies and young children.
 Some also help people of other ages.
 These therapies cannot repair damaged parts of the brain.
 But they may be able to stimulate undamaged parts of the brain.

-- Behavioral therapy helps some school-age children with CP learn better ways to communicate with others.
+- Behavioral therapy may help some school-age children with CP learn better ways to communicate with others.

 You may hear about a wide range of controversial treatments, some of which may cause harm.
-Do not be afraid to talk to your doctor about any type of treatment you are considering for your child.
+Several controversial treatments exist for CP, such as electrical stimulation and special diets.
+Be sure to talk to your doctor about any type of treatment you are considering for your child.

-The cause of cerebral palsy (CP) sometimes is not known.
+The cause of cerebral palsy (CP) sometimes isn't known.
 But links have been identified between CP and certain conditions during pregnancy, birth, and early childhood.
-Some of these can be prevented, and some cannot.
+Some of these can be prevented.
+Some cannot.

 - Eat nutritious foods.